About Celebrate Recovery

-Celebrate Recovery meets at the Valparaiso Nazarene Church every Friday night, beginning January 11.
-That night's kickoff will take place in the Youth Center located by entrance 4.
-Our Large Group Meetings begin at 7 p.m., with dinner available at 6 p.m.
+Celebrate Recovery meets at the Valparaiso Nazarene Church every Tuesday night.
+Our Large Group Meetings begin at 6:30 p.m., with dinner available at 6 p.m.
 You can enter on the north side of the building at Entrance 4.

 Valparaiso Nazarene Church is located at:

 Valparaiso, IN 46383

 What to Expect

 Weekly Meeting—Celebrate Recovery has a weekly corporate meeting on Tuesday nights.
 That meeting consists of a time of fellowship both before and after the meeting.
 Along with the fellowship, there is a Large Group Meeting and an Open Share Meeting.

 Fellowship—We have a fellowship meal at 6 p.m. on Tuesday nights, before the start of the Large Group Meeting.
 There is additional fellowship time following the meeting called, “Solid Rock Cafe.”
 During these times of fellowship, newcomers are welcomed by leaders of the CR Program and are introduced to the program.

 Large Group—The Celebrate Recovery Large Group Meeting features an extended time of uplifting worship in music to our true “Higher Power” – Jesus Christ.
 Worship allows us to shift the focus from our problems to the God who can bring serenity and transformation.
 We explore the recovery principles found in the Beatitudes and the Christ-centered Twelve Steps, and we hear amazing “Stories to Celebrate” of those who are receiving victory over their fears, addictions, attitudes, and behaviors.

 Questions about Celebrate Recovery?